 A Look at How What You Eat Affects Your Skin

-In the United States, the beauty market is worth almost $650 billion, which tells us that a lot of Americans are more than happy to spend money on skin creams, spa treatments, and cosmetic procedures in order to keep their skin looking fresh and youthful.
-And, while there’s nothing wrong with investing in the latest skincare trends, so many of us overlook a much simpler avenue for addressing our acne, chronic dryness, and other complexion-related woes: our diet.
+In the United States, the beauty market is worth almost $650 billion, which tells us that a lot of Americans are more than happy to spend money on skin creams, spa treatments and cosmetic procedures in order to keep their skin looking fresh and youthful.
+And while there’s nothing wrong with investing in the latest skincare trends, so many of us overlook a much simpler avenue for addressing our acne, chronic dryness and other complexion-related woes: our diet.

 High-Inflammatory Foods and Skin Health

-Inflammation is a response of the body’s immune system, sending immune cells to areas of the body that are infected, injured, or otherwise in distress.
+Inflammation is a response of the body’s immune system, sending immune cells to areas of the body that are infected, injured or otherwise in distress.
 A high-inflammatory diet, meanwhile, is a diet made up largely of foods that inflame the body, causing the immune system to work overtime to maintain bodily equilibrium.

-Foods like sugar, dairy, and gluten may all contribute to elevated inflammation levels, which can negatively impact your skin in all kinds of ways, from eczema to acne.
+Foods like sugar, dairy and gluten may all contribute to elevated inflammation levels, which can negatively impact your skin in all kinds of ways, from eczema to acne.
 On that note, it’s worth mentioning that dairy can also elevate the hormone estrogen, and high estrogen levels may play a role in the overproduction of sebum, which is a leading cause of cystic acne.

-Your Skin Needs Nutrients!
+Your Skin Needs Nutrients

 Food Intolerances May Be the Culprit You Didn’t Know You Had

-Struggling with Your Skincare?
+Struggling With Your Skincare?
 Consider What You Eat!

-Sure, you can keep applying your products religiously, and stay up to date on your cosmetic procedures, but if you’ve got pesky skin problems that just aren’t going away, it may be time to consider that the food you eat (or don’t eat) is the underlying cause.
+Sure, you can keep applying your products religiously, and stay up-to-date on your cosmetic procedures, but if you’ve got pesky skin problems that just aren’t going away, it may be time to consider that the food you eat (or don’t eat) is the underlying cause.

 About the Author